News & Updates

 How to live with each other

 We increasingly live in social bubbles and build walls to surround ourselves with like-minded people.
-In this way, however, we are missing out on the opportunity for a better, more solidary world, finds cultural anthropologist Farhan Samanani.
-After his lecture on November 1 at the Göttinger Literaturherbst, Samanani, who is currently at King's College London, talks with Steven Vertovec.
+In this way, however, we are missing out on the opportunity for a better, more solidary world, finds social anthropologist Farhan Samanani in his talk at Göttinger Literaturherbst.

 Superdiversity.
 Migration and Social Complexity